Grawnya/f1-dublin-race-ticket-booking-system/README.md

 As previously mentioned, the “Tickets Sold” page consists of the users’ tickets that have opted to share some of their details to other website users.
 It contains a descriptive paragraph at the top to provide the user with some details, followed by a button to encourage the user to buy a ticket.

 > ![Tickets Sold Page on Large Screen](documentation/tickets_sold_large.png)

+On smaller screens, the tickets stack on top of each other.

 > ![Tickets Sold Page on Mobile](documentation/tickets_sold_mobile.png)